Robotics > KUKA Robotics integration

 - Review current safety standards and compliance obligations

-- Assess your organization’s specific technical and operational needs
+- Assess your organization’s specific needs

-No guarantees: This documentation does not constitute:
+No guarantees: This documentation doesn’t constitute:

 - Promises of specific integration capabilities